fahadyaseen001/ninja-code-task/README.md

 4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Video Demo
-A video demo showcasing the features and functionality of this application can be found [here](link-to-your-video-demo).
+You can find the demo videos in the project-demo folder:
+- [Project Demo Video](./project-demo/project.mp4) - Main project features and functionality
+- [Test Cases Demo Video](./project-demo/test-cases-demo.mp4) - Demonstration of test cases

 ## Deployed Link
 You can access the live application at [Deployed Link](ninja-code-task.vercel.app).